Hasnaat-Iftikhar/voice-chat-app/README.md

 - Docker

 #### Note:-
-This project is not completed right now.
+This project is not available for open-source contribution and it's development is not completed right now.
 Within few hours, I'll update that read.me file for further project info.